Sunday, July 19, 2020

 Grade: A

 If you remember what TCM did with the Disney cartoons for their Treasures from the Disney Vault series, that's what we got here.
 The cartoon selection is excellent.
 Not as vast as Me TV's, smaller than Boomerang's, but better than Boomerang's.
 Nearly all of the cartoons selected are what I call the very best, and with a few exceptions, it's almost like 50 of the greatest Warner Brothers cartoons in one month.
-This comes at the same time Cartoon Network will be putting the Looney Tunes back on Cartoon Network for a marathon.
-This would mean in the month of April, Looney Tunes will be on SIX different channels.
+This comes at the same time Cartoon Network put the Looney Tunes back on Cartoon Network for a marathon.
+This would mean in the month of April, Looney Tunes would be on SIX different channels.
 A FIRST in a LONG LONG time.

 TV shows: none